JoinCalifornia: Election History for the State of California

 • Enter a year to find all elections within that year

 The 1849 Constitution guaranteed the right to vote to "every white male citizen of the United States, and every white male citizen of Mexico, who shall have elected to become a citizen of the United States" and who was at least twenty-one years old.
-It also set San Jose as the first state capitol, and required Assemblymembers to be elected annually (State Senators were elected every two years).
-The Constitution established both English and Spanish as the official languages for the state and prohibited both dueling and the establishment of a state lottery.
-Dueling is still illegal, although the state lottery was authorized by initiative in 1984.
+It also set San Jose as the first state capitol [Article XI, Section 1], and required Assemblymembers to be elected annually (State Senators were elected every two years).
+The Constitution established both English and Spanish as the official languages for the state, and allowed dueling to be punished by the loss of the right to vote and hold public office.
+The constitution also prohibited the legislature from allowing divorce or the establishment of a state lottery.
+Dueling is still illegal (although you can't lose your vote for doing it), although the state lottery was authorized by initiative in 1984.

 [elected members who failed to attend the convention]